 Chaotic Evil

-The Characters We Disagreed Over The Most
+Who We Disagreed About The Most

-Each character's average placement is shown above, but that only tells one part of the story.
-Equally interesting is how much readers agree on any given individual.
+I showed each character's average placement at the very top, but that says nothing of their spread (agreeability, standard deviation, yada yada).
 For example, the majority of readers placed Andy Bernard of The Office in the 'Chaotic-Good' section, although there's plenty of disagreement on just how “good” he actually is.
-Use the dropdown menu below to see the distribution for other characters.